²ÝÁñÊÓÆµ

 Projects

-CHAMPIONS is a national project looking at the impact of COVID and living through lockdown on children under 5 who are living in temporary accommodation (TA) due to experiencing homelessness.
+CHAMPIONS is a national research programme looking at the impact of living in temporary accommodation on children under 5 due to experiencing homelessness.
 We are working alongside families and professionals to co-develop recommendations for future support and best practices.

 Co-I | (GCRF/ESRC/AHRC) 2018-2021